nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing a person : `edit`

 Edits an existing person in the address book.
-The module role pairs are edited with a slightly different syntax which is explained below.

 #### Module-role